andymaier/kind-playground/README.md

 This command creates a kind cluser with one control-pane and 3 workers.
 The name of the cluster is "confluent-cluster".

+The following TCP ports will be exposed after creation.
+Make sure this ports are not bind by another process.

+80 http
+443 https
+9092 exposed as -> 49092 kafka
+8082 exposed as -> 48082 rest-proxy
+8088 exposed as -> 48088 ksql

 ### Delete ###
 To delete this cluster execute this command: